Please use this identifier to cite or link to this item: https://sphere.acg.edu/jspui/handle/123456789/2332

 Title: The efficacy of social skills training for outpatients with chronic schizophrenia spectrum disorders: effects on social functioning, community functioning, and self-efficacy. ,

-Authors: Ntousia, Paraskevi
+Authors: Ntoutsia, Paraskevi

 Keywords: Social skills training